mariamhasan21/20-python-projects/README.md

 11. Rock, paper, and scissor

-# I will come from time to time on this repository to update my coding after I have a better understanding of what I am writing
+Ps.
+I will come from time to time on this repository to update my coding after I have a better understanding of what I am writing